-In addition to briefly reviewing some of the many insightful ways in which complexity has been characterized, we also tried to integrate several of the principles underlying these approaches, as well as incorporate concepts from areas such as pattern recognition and network science, into a more conceptual and general model of complexity which is primarily based on the completeness of representations understood as mapping of an entity from a domain into another.
-In addition, concepts from scientific modeling, pattern recognition and network science were also integrated, giving rise to an approach in which the complexity of an entity can be understood in terms of the cost of obtaining a proper mapping and the cost implied by the almost unavoidable reconstruction errors and operation.
-In addition to discussing the cost-based approach to complexity, we also provided a sequence of examples ranging from the simple `hello' example to situations involving algorithms and real-world data.
-In all these considered situations, the proposed cost-based approach provided effective conceptualization and even quantification of the concept of respective complexities.
+In addition to reviewing some of the many insightful ways in which complexity has been characterized, we also tried to integrate several of the principles underlying these approaches, as well as incorporate concepts from areas such as pattern recognition and network science, into a more conceptual and general model of complexity which is primarily based on the completeness of representations understood as mapping of an entity from a domain into another.
+In addition, concepts from scientific modeling, pattern recognition and network science were also incorporated, giving rise to an approach in which the complexity of an entity can be understood in terms of the cost of obtaining a proper mapping and the cost implied by the almost unavoidable reconstruction errors and operation.
+The adoption of cost is particularly interesting because this concept has been developed along ages in economy-related areas precisely as a quantification of the difficulty or scarcity of resources that can adapt along time and space, while also reflecting distinct specific demands.

-In the likely case that nature operates at minimal cost (i.e. by following the principle of least action), we could go back to da Vinci?s quotation at the beginning of this didactic text and to conclude that: (i) everything would indeed be perfectly simple according to nature principles; and (ii) it will be very hard for humans to completely tame complexity, especially as a consequence of the myriad of non-trivial relationships required for deriving more accurate models, not to mention the fact that the domains in which the descriptions are derived are necessarily less complete than nature itself.